akrbdk/akrbdk/README.md

 <br>

-- 🇩🇪 I live in Köln, Germany.
+- 🇩🇪 I live in Köln, Deutschland.
 - 🐍 I'm a PHP developer at Freelance (Self employed).
 - 🤖 Most of the time I'm writing on PHP.
 Sometimes Go.
 - 🚀 I love pet-projects.
 They help me grow professionally all my life.